harryho/vue-crm/README.md

 #### Change log

+*  Mar 2025 - Uplift to Vue 3 + Vuetify 3 + Pinia is done.

 *  Dec 2024 - Uplift to Vue 3 + Vuetify 3

 * 2 May 2020 - Merge the branch vuetify-ts to master